JEDemets/EnsimagOpenstackG7/README.md

 It's the interface between the _Main Server_ and the Database (integrated into it).
 He retrieve for the userID information about it as Name and Surname.

 ------> ATTENTION ADD DATABASE PART

+* **Service Main**

+It's the main interface for the user, it's accessible from outside and it will retrieve all the information needed asking to the other servers of the applications.
+All the comunications between servers are stateless and use GET request.
+This page will act differently basing on the field userid of the get request setted or not.

+NB.
+This page use also Javascript and could have some problem if it's disactivated.

 ## Used Library and Languages
 For the application, we used as primary programming language **PHP** and _php-curl_ library to make GET requests.